kennethn/data-analyst-nanodegree/5_Communicate_Data_Findings/readme.md

 Around 510,000 students in 65 economies took part in the PISA 2012 assessment of reading, mathematics and science representing about 28 million 15-year-olds globally.
 Of those economies, 44 took part in an assessment of creative problem solving and 18 in an assessment of financial literacy.
 The survey was sponsored by Organisation for Economic Co-operation and Development (OECD).
 Here's a [technical report (PDF)](PISA-2012-technical-report-final.pdf) about the survey and methodology.

+* `ESCS` - The index of ESCS was used first in the PISA 2000 analysis and at that time was derived from five indices: highest occupational status of parents (HISEI), highest educational level of parents (in years of education according to ISCED), family wealth, cultural possessions and home educational resources (all three WLEs based on student reports on home possessions).
+The ESCS scores were obtained as component scores for the first principal component with zero being the score of an average OECD student and one being the standard deviation across equally weighted OECD countries.

 **Important Note:** The full dataset (pisa2012.csv) is not included in this repo because it is more than 2.7GB.
 If you'd like to reproduce my results, you can download a ZIP version of the CSV [here](https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisa2012.csv.zip&sa=D&ust=1558738943385000).
 Just place the unzipped file in the `data` subdirectory.

 I analyze the data against Freedom House's [_Freedom in the World_ report](https://en.wikipedia.org/wiki/Freedom_in_the_World#cite_note-FITW-2012-11).
 I obtained data for all years from [here](https://freedomhouse.org/content/freedom-world-data-and-resources) and then extracted the data for 2012, the same year as the PISA study.